Origin-Byte/nft-protocol/README.md

 To deploy an NFT collection you will need to create a SUI [Move](https://docs.sui.io/build/move) contract, which plugs into our protocol.

 We provide an example on how to build such collection in the examples folder.
-Additionally above follows an example of an NFT Collection, the SUIMARINES!
+Additionally below follows an example of an NFT Collection, the SUIMARINES!

 ```
 #[test_only]